Daniel-Tran3/CSE_151A_Project/README.md

 Finally, we updated our loss function to be binary cross entropy, since we were performing binary classification.

 **Training vs test error / fitting graph**\
-As our second model was a binary classification model instead of a regression model, we switched our measurement of error from
-MSE to precision and recall.
+As our second model was a binary classification model instead of a regression model, we switched our measurement of error from MSE to precision and recall.
-After using 10-fold cross-validation (explained in further detail below), we found that precision averaged 0.92 and recall averaged 0.95 on the training data, while precision and recall both averaged 0.8 on the training set.
+After using 10-fold cross-validation (explained in further detail below), we found that precision averaged 0.87 and recall averaged 0.95 on the training data, while precision averaged 0.77 and recall averaged 0.80 on the training set.
+Additionally, accuracy averaged 0.85 on the training set and 0.7 on the testing set.

-(More below, under "Fitting graph")
+It should be noted that the cross-validation iteration graphs were slightly different than the training, testing, and validation (not included in K-cross-fold) results from predicting once on each set of data.

+These predictions gave precisions of 0.75 and recalls of 0.99 for class 1.
+For class 0, however, the precisions were 0.66, 0.44, and 0.58 (for training, testing, and validation).
+The recalls were even worse, at 0.07, 0.04, and 0.07.
+Clearly, our model has a heavy bias towards classifying apartments as "fair".
+This tendency, and possible explanations, will be discussed later.

 **Fitting graph**\
-Here are some graphs of the model's predictions versus the actual data:
+Here are some graphs of the model's training vs. testing metrics for the K-fold cross-validation:

 <Insert graphs here>